hathibelagal-dev/instantpolyglot/docs/eng/Tok_Pisin.md

 **Taim pikinini i kamap bikpela liklik, em i save helpim lapun meri long mekim ol wok.
 Tupela i stap gut tru.
 Tasol wanpela taim, taim pikinini i go long bus bilong painim paiawut, em i bungim wanpela spirit nogut.
 Dispela spirit i laik kaikai pikinini, tasol pikinini i strong moa.
 Em i paitim spirit nogut na i ranawe i go bek long ples.**

-**Lapun meri i harim stori bilong pikinini na i tok, "Yu mas lukaut gut long bus.
-I gat planti spirit nogut i stap long hap."
+**Lapun meri i harim stori bilong pikinini na i tok, “Yu mas lukaut gut long bus.
+I gat planti spirit nogut i stap long hap.”
 Bihain long dispela, pikinini i kamap strongpela man tru na i save lukautim lapun meri gut tru inap long em i dai.**

 Translation:
 Long, long ago, there was an old woman living in a small village.
 This woman had no children and lived all alone.
 One day, when she went to her garden, she heard a noise coming from the forest.
 She went to look and found a small child.
 This child had no parents.
 The old woman took the child to her house and cared for it as if it were her own child.

 When the child grew a little bigger, he used to help the old woman with all the work.
 They lived very well together.
 But one time, when the child went to the forest to find firewood, he met an evil spirit.
 This spirit wanted to eat the child, but the child was stronger.
 He beat the evil spirit and ran away back to the village.

-The old woman heard the child's story and said, "You must be very careful in the forest.
-There are many evil spirits there."
+The old woman heard the child's story and said, “You must be very careful in the forest.
+There are many evil spirits there.”
 After this, the child grew into a very strong man and took very good care of the old woman until she died.

 2. A news report: